Review by Karl Verhoven

 But… There’s an astonishing change of emphasis for the second chapter.
 We now have an adult Troy and crew fifteen years later.
 The galaxy’s a very dangerous place, and that’s largely due to the earlier Troy’s incompetence.
 There’s less predictability about the plot, and the ending is surprising, if somewhat emotionally underplayed.

 Taken as a whole it comes across very much as if Deas is learning on the job, funnelling his influences into his own material.
 He’s a competent enough cartoonist with a manga-lite style, and there’s no difficulty following the plot.
-Overall, go for another one of the David Fickling books rather than this, but it may be worth keeping an eye on what Deas produces in the future.
+Overall, go for another one of the David Fickling books rather than this, or alternatively sample a different Troy Tailblazer story as found in the first Phoenix Colossal Comics Collection.